RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 ### Description

-Adds one or more items to a cuckoo filter, allowing the filter to be created with a custom capacity if it does not yet exist.
+Adds one or more items to a cuckoo filter, allowing the filter to be created with a custom capacity if it does not exist yet.

+This command is equivalent to a `CF.CHECK` + `CF.ADD` command.
+It does not insert an element into the filter if its fingerprint already exists and therefore better utilizes the available capacity.
+However, if you delete elements it might introduce **false negative** error rate!

 These commands offers more flexibility over the `ADD` and `ADDNX` commands, at the cost of more verbosity.